 Who Decides Our Rights?

-The consequences of not dispersing typically need to be indicated to the protesters before arrests are made, such as threats of arrests or less-than-lethal crowd control.
-Ultimately, all of these protections and restrictions will be judged by law enforcement, but the right to assemble still has not wavered despite this massive legal gray area.
+In the end, all of these protections and restrictions will be judged by the authorities, but the right to assemble still has not wavered despite this legal gray area.